Guide to Advanced Surgery for Women's Health

 Pregnancy and childbirth: Some studies have shown that post-partum, there are fewer cases of uterine fibroids reported.

 Are you suffering from irregular periods, heavy menstrual bleeding, or pelvic discomfort?
-For any questions, information or guidance related to uterine fibroids, consult our specialty-trained, skilled gynecologists at Marina Del Rey Hospital.
+For any questions, information or guidance related to uterine fibroids, consult our specialty-trained, skilled gynecologists at Cedars-Sinai Marina del Rey Hospital.